How Composting With Manure Can Benefit Your Garden

-No jokes here, just straight info on how composted manure enhances your garden's health.
+No jokes here, just straightforward information on how composting with manure will help you to improve your garden's health.

 When I got to the composted manure row, I suddenly had a lot of other questions.
 Is it safe?
 Will it smell?
 Are there actual pieces of sheep poop in that bag?